 - Quarantine can end after day 7 with a negative COVID-19 test, as long as

-If you are in self-quarantine, please be sure to clearly communicate your plan for safely returning to campus to those responsible for ensuring the health and safety of our campus community, including the CARE Team and your instructors for students or Human Resources and your supervisor for employees.
+If you are in self-quarantine, please be sure to clearly communicate your plan for safely returning to campus to those responsible for ensuring the health and safety of our campus community.
+For students, this includes the CARE Team and instructors.
+For employees, this includes human resources and your supervisor.

 Employees with a Fever, Cough, or Other Concerning Symptoms